VincentChoi33/Hello-World/README.md

 Branching is the way to work on different versions of a repository at one time.

 You guys might have "master" branch already on the left middle upper side.

+Master branch is literally mater branch.
+So, you can think it is as a summit version of your repository

+Thus, you can copy master branch to other branch